janick/WT32-SqLn/README.md

 Unlike other ESP32 development boards, you can't simply connect the WT32-SC01 Plus via its USB-C port and let the Arduino IDE do its magic.
-You have to either use the custom programmer provided by WirelessTag, or use the USB-C port and explicitly put it in flashing mode.
+You have to either use the [custom programmeri][https://www.aliexpress.us/item/3256804081022016.htmil] provided by WirelessTag, or use the USB-C port and (sometimes) explicitly put it in flashing mode.
 As the programmer wasn't included with the board I purchased and the explicitly-put-the-board-in-flashing-mode wasn't documented anywhere, it was a particularly frustrating step to figure out.